syncfusion-content/xamarin-docs/Xamarin/SfMaps/MapsProvider.md

 {% endtabs %}

-## How to delete the tiles from Cache
+## Delete the tiles from Cache

-[`DeleteTilesFromCache`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ImageryLayer~DeleteTilesFromCache.html) method used to delete the cache stored in the applications.
+The [`DeleteTilesFromCache`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ImageryLayer~DeleteTilesFromCache.html) method used to delete the cache stored in the applications.

 {% tabs %}